StackExchange/dnscontrol/docs/adding-new-rtypes.md

 If the capabilities testing is not configured correctly, `go test ./...` will report something like the `MISSING` message below.
-In this example we removed `providers.CanUseCAA` was not in the `providerCapabilityChecks` list.
+In this example we removed `providers.CanUseCAA` from the `providerCapabilityChecks` list.

 ```